Johann Gottlieb Fichte: Origins

-Fichte was born in Rammenau, Upper Lusatia and baptized a Lutheran.
-The son of a ribbon weaver, he came of peasant stock which had lived in the region for many generations.
-The family was noted in the neighborhood for its probity and piety.
-Christian Fichte, Johann Gottlieb's father, married somewhat above his station.
+Fichte was born in Rammenau, Upper Lusatia, and baptized a Lutheran.
+The son of a ribbon weaver, Fichte was born into a pious family that had lived in the region for generations.
+Christian Fichte (1737–1812), Johann Gottlieb's father, married Maria Dorothea Fichte, née Schurich (1739–1813) somewhat above his class.
 It has been suggested that a certain impatience which Fichte himself displayed throughout his life was an inheritance from his mother.

 He received a rudimentary education from his father.
 He showed remarkable ability from an early age, and it was owing to his reputation among the villagers that he gained the opportunity for a better education than he otherwise would have received.
 The story runs that the Freiherr von Miltitz, a country landowner, arrived too late to hear the local pastor preach.
 He was, however, informed that a lad in the neighborhood would be able to repeat the sermon almost verbatim.
 As a result, the baron took Fichte into his protection and paid for his tuition.

 Early schooling

 Fichte was placed in the family of Pastor Krebel at Niederau near Meissen, and there received a thorough grounding in the classics.
 From this time onward, Fichte saw little of his parents.
 In October 1774, he attended the celebrated foundation-school at Pforta near Naumburg.
 Freiherr von Miltitz continued to support him, but died in 1774.
-The Pforta school is associated with the names of Novalis, August Wilhelm Schlegel, Friedrich Schlegel and Nietzsche.
-The spirit of the institution was semi-monastic and, while the education was excellent, it is doubtful whether there was enough social life and contact with the world for Fichte's temperament and antecedents.
-Perhaps his education strengthened a tendency toward introspection and independence, characteristics which appear strongly in his doctrines and writings.
+The Pforta school is associated with the names of Novalis, August Wilhelm Schlegel, Friedrich Schlegel, and Nietzsche.
+The spirit of the institution was semi-monastic and, while the education was excellent, it is doubtful whether there was enough social life and contact with the world for Fichte.